VivusHub/Vivus/README.md

 This documentation assumes you already have an API access token or key.
 If you don't have one please log in to [Vivus](https://www.vivushub.com/vivus/interface/settings?ref=github).
 You'll find your token under settings.

 ### Create Event
 Vivus Hub gives you high flexiblity when creating and updating your event.
-To update create or modify your event using our API you need the following arguments:
+To update, create or modify your event using our API you need the following arguments:
 * `eventname` [String] - The name of your event.
 * `organiser` [String] - The name of the organiser.
 * `img` [String] - Url to the event image.